M66B/FairEmail/FAQ.md

 In these cases you can enable the account option *Store sent messages* to let the app move messages from the outbox to the sent folder after sending.

 <a name="FAQ8"></a>
-**(8) Can I use a Microsoft exchange account?**
+**(8) Can I use a Microsoft Exchange account?**

-If you can use a Microsoft exchange account depends on if the exchange account is accessible via IMAP.
+You can use a Microsoft Exchange account if it is accessible via IMAP.
 ActiveSync is not supported at this moment.
 See here for more information: [https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793)